John Clem: American Civil War

-Regardless of the time of his entry into service, Clem served as a drummer boy for the 22nd Michigan at the Battle of Chickamauga.
+Regardless of the time of his entry into service, Clem served as a drummer boy for the 22nd Michigan at the Battle of Chickamauga in September 18–20, 1863, when he was twelve.
 He is said to have ridden an artillery caisson to the front and wielded a musket trimmed to his size.
 In the course of a Union retreat, he shot a Confederate colonel who had demanded his surrender.
 After the battle, the "Drummer Boy of Chickamauga" was promoted to sergeant, the youngest soldier ever to be a noncommissioned officer in the United States Army.
 Secretary of the Treasury, later Chief Justice of the United States, and fellow Ohioan, Salmon P. Chase, decorated him for his heroics at Chickamauga.
 Clem's fame for the shooting is also open for debate, despite press reports supporting the story into the early 20th century.
 It is possible that he wounded Colonel Calvin Walker, whose 3rd Tennessee opposed the 22nd Michigan towards the end of the battle.

 In October 1863, Clem was captured in Georgia by Confederate cavalrymen while detailed as a train guard.
 The Confederates confiscated his U.S. uniform, including his cap, which had three bullet holes in it, which reportedly upset him terribly.
-He was included in a prisoner exchange a short time later, and the Confederate newspapers used his age and celebrity status for propaganda purposes, to show "what sore straits the Yankees are driven when they have to send their babies out to fight us."
+He was included in a prisoner exchange a short time later, and the Confederate newspapers used his age and celebrity status for propaganda purposes, to show to "what sore straits the Yankees are driven when they have to send their babies out to fight us."
 After participating with the Army of the Cumberland in many other battles, serving as a mounted orderly, he was discharged in September 1864.
 Clem was wounded in combat twice during the war.